Dakondylas/McCuen-Clicker/README.md

 - **Interactive UI:** Enjoy smooth animations, responsive design, and interactive elements that enhance your gaming experience.
 - **Vibrant Animations:** Clickable images shake and rotate upon interaction, adding a dynamic feel to the game.

+## BONUS:
+McCumen Draught and drive.
+Drink and drive as Mr.McCumen.
+Run the index.html inside /McCumen Draught and Drive

 ## 📜 How to Play

 1. **Start Clicking:** Click on the main character to earn CuenCoins (CuenCoins are your in-game currency).